ihmeuw/pseudopeople/docs/source/datasets/index.rst

 US Decennial Census
 -------------------
-The Decennial Census dataset is a simulated enumeration of the US Census Bureau's Decennial Census Survey.
+The Decennial Census dataset is a simulated enumeration of the US Census Bureau's Decennial Census of Population and Housing.
 The years that have been simulated are 2020, 2030, and 2040.
 To find out more about the survey, please visit the Decennial Census `homepage <https://www.census.gov/programs-surveys/decennial-census.html>`_.